-Maintain Your Trademark Registration
+Maintain Your Registered Trademark

 If you fail to file these maintenance documents, the USPTO will either cancel the registration or will cause the registration to expire.

-Once a registration has been canceled or expired, the only option is to file an entirely new trademark application.
+Once a registration has been canceled or expired, the only option is to file an entirely new application.
 This means you will have to begin the entire process from the beginning.

 Protecting Your Trademark Rights

 This means you will want to consult an intellectual property attorney if you find a competing use of your trademark within the market.
-An intellectual property attorney will be able to give you the best advice regarding how strong of a case you have against the infringer and the pluses and minuses of enforcing your legal rights.
+An intellectual property attorney will be able to give you the best advice regarding how strong of a case you have against the infringer and the pluses and minuses of enforcing your rights.

 Your intellectual property lawyer can also assist you in drafting an appropriate cease and desist letter to the infringer which will hopefully cease the infringing use.